 Which Panels Can Impose a Warning?

-The Case Examiners and in some instances an Investigating Committee (at the Investigative Stage) and the Fitness to Practise panel (at the FTP Stage) may issue a Warning to a doctor where the conduct of the doctor (being scrutinised by the GMC) has fallen just short of a finding of impaired fitness to practise, generally speaking.
+The Case Examiners and in some instances an Investigating Committee (at the Investigative Stage) and the Fitness to Practise panel (at the FTP tribunal Stage) may issue a Warning to a doctor where the conduct of the doctor (being scrutinised by the GMC) has fallen just short of a finding of impaired fitness to practise, generally speaking.
+See the GMC/MPT Sanctions Guidance at paragraph 61 for more information on when a warning might be imposed by a tribunal.

 Where a doctor considers that their case does not warrant a Warning they can make oral submissions and present evidence and make legal argument.
 The GMC has produced a checklist of criteria against which the doctor’s interests and the interests of public policy are assessed and balanced by panels who are considering whether to impose a warning.
 [View the GMC Warning Guidance (External Link).]
 Each case will of course turn on its own facts.
 See also our article: How to Avoid a GMC Warning.